BenjaminPCharles/Demineur/README.md

 # V1

-## A FAIRE :
+## TO DO:

-- Gerer le nombre max de flags
+- Manage the maximum number of flags
-- Stopper le timer
+- Stop the timer

-## BUG:
+## BUGS:

-- Aprés avoir gagné si user clic sur un drapeau changer le classList pour éviter le "boom" donc loose
+- After winning, if the user clicks on a flag, change the classList to avoid the "boom" and therefore losing
-- Ne peut pas enlevé le drapeau si érreur
+- Unable to remove the flag if there is an error
-- Quelque probleme sur la boucle du nombre de mine
+- Some issues with the loop for the number of mines